trojsten/dgs/readme.md

-This is DGS, short for Document Generation System (pronounced [degeʃ]).
+This is DGS, short for Document Generation System (pronounced ['degeʃ]).

 DGS is a build system for structured documents, mostly those built on standardized frameworks, where the structure is always the same (or very similar) but the underlying